HL7/davinci-deqm/source/pages/col.md

 #### Data Exchange Using The Collect Data Operation
 {:.no_toc}
- Payer/Aggregator retrieves for Colorectal Cancer Screening Data from Provider using the Collect Data operation.
+ Payer/Aggregator retrieves Colorectal Cancer Screening Data from Provider using the Collect Data operation.
 The Provider returns the MeasureReport and referenced resources as supporting evidence for Colorectal Cancer Screening.

 {% include img-portrait.html img="COL Worklow Diagram - Data Exchange Indiv collect-data.jpg" caption = "Technical Workflow" %}